Cosmology with the EFTofLSS and BOSS: dark energy constraints and a note on priors: Conclusions

 We have analysed the power spectrum multipoles from the BOSS DR12 data in conjunction with BAO data from a broad range of redshifts, in the context of three different cosmological models.
 We use data vectors generated from the new windowless estimator for the power spectrum~\cite{Philcox:2020vbm,Philcox:2021main} and follow state-of-the-art modelling and analysis techniques using a fully independent likelihood pipeline, with a theoretical prediction based on the linear emulator \texttt{bacco}~\cite{Arico:2021izc} and the perturbation theory code \texttt{FAST-PT}~\cite{McEwen:2016,Fang:2017}.
 For all cosmological models, we perform two analyses, one including a Planck prior on primordial parameters $A_s$ and $n_s$ and one free of CMB information.

 In the context of $\Lambda$CDM we find a very low scalar amplitude when using only the full-shape data, which is fully in agreement with Ref.~\cite{Philcox:2021main}, as can be seen in Fig.~\ref{fig:lcdm_comp_PI}.
 Adding the BAO data and in the CMB-free analysis, we measure a larger value of the amplitude, \be \log(10^{10}A_s) = 2.821 \pm 0.158\ (2.832)\,, \ee which is still low relative to the Planck results.
-The measured value is, however, in broad agreement with that found in many other analyses of the BOSS data.
-In our CMB-dependent analysis, all parameters are broadly consistent with Planck, with only the amplitude being slightly pushed to low values within the prior we use, resulting in a lower $\sigma_8$ than expected from Planck.
+The measured value is, however, in broad agreement with that found in many other full-shape analyses of the BOSS data, but is in slight disagreement with analyses including the eBOSS quasar sample and/or with template-based modelling, including the official combined analysis of Ref.~\cite{Alam:2020sor}.
+The origin of these differences will be investigated in future work.

+In our CMB-dependent analysis, all parameters are broadly consistent with Planck, with only the amplitude being slightly pushed to low values within the prior we use, resulting in a slightly lower $\sigma_8$ than expected from Planck.
 See Fig.~\ref{fig:lcdm} and Table~\ref{tab_baseline_lcdm} for more details.

 For $w$CDM, our CMB-free analysis shows a degeneracy between $w$ and the amplitude, which brings the amplitude to lower values than in the $\Lambda$CDM case and drives the EOS to the phantom regime: \be w=-1.17^{+0.12}_{-0.11}\ (-1.093)\,. \ee The analysis with a CMB prior, on the other hand, moves the constraint on $w$ towards the $\Lambda$CDM value and all other parameters are consistent with Planck, with the amplitude being the same as in the corresponding $\Lambda$CDM case.
 All these results are shown in Fig.~\ref{fig:wcdm} and Table~\ref{tab_baseline_wcdm}.